fibonaccirabbits/hemocyanin/README.md

 **The following covers basic I/O, stats, data visualization, and 3rd party library installation.**

-Your tasks, should you choose to accept it:
+Your tasks, should you choose to accept them:

 * Clone this repo.
 * Complete the tasks in ```Python``` and/or ```R```.